Protecting Expressive Circuits with a Quantum Error Detection Code: Acknowledgments

 \section{Acknowledgments}

-We thank Ciar\'{a}n Ryan-Anderson, Nathaniel Burdick, Brian Neyenhuis, Charlie Baldwin, Yuta Kikuchi, Mattia Fiorentini and David Hayes for fruitful discussions and feedback on the manuscript.
+We thank Ciar\'{a}n Ryan-Anderson, Nathaniel Burdick, Brian Neyenhuis, Charlie Baldwin, Yuta Kikuchi, Mattia Fiorentini, David Hayes, Karl Mayer and Yi Hsiang Chen for fruitful discussions and feedback on the manuscript.
 The experiments were done using the Quantinuum system model H1-2, powered by Honeywell ion traps.